-14. Authorized Share Capital
+13. Authorized Share Capital

 On September 30, 2009, the Company's articles of incorporation were amended to increase the total number of common shares authorized for issuance from 500,000,000 shares to 650,000,000 shares of common stock, par value \$0.00001 per share.
 On April 23, 2010, the Company's Board of Directors approved a reverse stock split of its issued and outstanding common shares.
 The total authorized shares was at the same time reduced to 65,000,000.
 The Board of Directors selected a ratio of one-for-ten and the reverse split was effective June 20, 2010.
-As a result, the total number of shares of all classes of capital stock authorized for issuance by the Company decreased from 700,440,000 shares to 70,044,000 shares with a par value of \$.00001 per share, of which 5,000,000 shares are authorized for issuance as preferred stock, 65,000,000 shares are authorized for issuance as common stock, 40,000 shares are authorized for issuance as Series 2 Class B common stock and 4,000 shares are authorized for issuance as Series 3 Class B common stock.
+As a result, the total number of shares of all classes of capital stock authorized for issuance by the Company decreased from 700,440,000 shares to 70,044,000 shares with a par value of \$.00001 per share, of which 5,000,000 shares are authorized for issuance as common stock, 40,000 shares are authorized for issuance as Series 2 Class B common stock and 4,000 shares are authorized for issuance as Series 3 Class B common stock.

 The shares of Series 2 and Series 3 Class B common stock will be non-voting, have dividend and liquidation rights equal to Class A common stock and be redeemable.
 Redemption by the Company shall be mandatory within six months (or as soon thereafter as permitted by law) following the final resolution of any successor lawsuit brought by the Company relating to the subject matter of the Company's now dismissed lawsuit against certain brokerage firms (Jag Media Holdings, Inc. v.
 A.G.
 Edwards & Sons, et al.) in U.S. District Court for the Southern District of Texas, which date shall be determined by the Board of Directors.
 The redemption price per share of the Series 2 Class B common stock will be the greater of (i) the par value of each share or (ii) the amount obtained by dividing (a) 90% of the net proceeds to the Company of such lawsuit after payment of fees and expenses incurred in connection with such lawsuit and all taxes on net income accrued or paid with respect to such amount by (b) the total number of shares of Series 2 Class B common outstanding.
-The redemption price per share of the Series 3 Class B common stock will be the greater of (i) par value of each share or (ii) .0025% of 10% of the net proceeds to the Company of such lawsuit after payment fees and expenses incurred in connection with such lawsuit and all taxes on net income accrued or paid with respect to such amount.
+The redemption price per share of the Series 3 Class B common stock will be the greater of (i) par value of each share or the Series 3 Class B common stock will be the greater of (i) par value of each share or the Series 3 Class B common stock will be the greater of (i) par value of each share or (ii) .0025% of 10% of the net proceeds to the Company of such lawsuit after payment fees and expenses incurred in connection with such lawsuit and all taxes on net income accrued or paid with respect to such amount by (b) the total number of shares of (i) par value of each share or (ii) .0025% of 10% of the net proceeds to the Company of such lawsuit after payment fees and expenses incurred in connection with such lawsuit and all taxes on net income accrued or paid with respect to such amount.